hugobast/cheapredwine/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+1. Create a new utility using fontTools to have more granularity regarding ttx file outputs
+2. Replace hb-view by something more appropriate (C Extension).